- Energy and volume are not the same. Control your volume and you'll have energy to spare

 - practice more of what you can't play

-- most singers do not know how to properly and musically ask for what they need in their mix , be patient
+- most singers do not know how to musically ask for what they need in their mix , be patient

 - the sound man will spend 30 minutes on the bass drum and 30 seconds on each horn player